 The Library amended the budget at various times during the fiscal year.
-The budgeted revenue was increased by \$60,500 while the budgeted expenditures were increased by \$40,000 during the fiscal year.
-The most significant budget adjustment during the year was made to gift and memorial revenue to adjust for contributions during the year.
+The budgeted revenue was increased by \$54,600 while the budgeted expenditures were decreased by \$184,000 during the fiscal year.
+The most significant budget adjustment during the year was made to library improvements to adjust for projects not conducted during the year.

-The Library budgeted for \$2,302,000 in revenues (as amended) and ended the period with \$2,388,420, which is \$86,420 more than the final budget, primarily related to higher than anticipated tax revenue.
+The Library budgeted for \$2,351,200 in revenues (as amended) and ended the period with \$2,355,420, which is \$4,240 more than the final budget, primarily related to higher than anticipated tax revenue.
+Gifts and memorials decreased by \$65,539, or 67%, due to memorial contributions received in the prior year.

-The Library budgeted for \$2,589,800 in expenditures (as amended) and actually spent \$2,372,584.
-The current year actual expenditures increased approximately 23% from the prior fiscal year.
+The Library budgeted for \$2,827,300 in expenditures (as amended) and actually spent \$2,519,012.
+The current year actual expenditures increased approximately 6% from the prior fiscal year.